Emergent Topology of Optimal Networks for Synchrony: Methods

-Optimizing the network architecture enables saturation of this bound at the critical point $b_c$.
+Optimized networks are observed to saturate this bound (Fig.~\ref{fig:phase_diagrams}), which we accordingly identify as the critical budget $b_c$.
 At the conceptual level, the synchrony among oscillators is sustained by attractive interactions given by the product of the edge-weight $A_{ij}$ and the state-dependent function $H(\theta_i, \theta_j)$.
 Near the critical point, the coupling budget becomes highly constrained, compelling the optimization to identify a configuration that maximizes $H(\theta_i, \theta_j)$ across all connected node pairs.